Fri3dCamp/timeblaster-2020/README.md

 # 3D Printable grip
 Thomas Pilkington designed a 3D printable grip for the blaster which vastly improves the ergonomics of the blaster, especially for adults.
 These files can either be printed as-is or modified to your preference.
 The model contains cutouts for both left- and righthanded triggers and for the optional USB-B or USB-C connector.
+The guys from [KO-LAB](https://ko-lab.space/) slightly modified the design for better clearance, these v2 files can also be found in the grip directory.

 ![Time Blaster with grip](media/Time_Blaster_Grip.jpg)